 You may be feeling that you have come to a crossroads and have some difficult choices to make.
 Perhaps you are struggling in your relationships or with day to day life.
-Whatever it is that is troubling you, therapy can offer somewhere to shed light on those difficulties.
+Whatever it is that is troubling you, therapy can offer you space to talk about those difficulties.

 I am Joanna, a psychotherapist working with individual adults in the London Bridge area close to Southwark, London Bridge and Borough tube stations.
 Whether this is your first experience of therapy, you are returning to address new circumstances, or whether you want to look again at issues you have not yet resolved, I can help you begin to make sense of the situation you are in and your responses to your world and the people who matter to you.

 I can support you to recognise patterns of behaviour which feel stuck and explore the ways in which these may no longer meet your needs.
 In recognising these patterns you can become free to make different choices and live in a more fulfilling way.

 I am a qualified psychotherapist with many years varied experience.